naubiomech/TeensyNanoExoCode/Documentation/AddingNew/AddingNewSensors.md

 ## Create the Sensor
 The sensor should be its own class.
 You will need to create a .h and .cpp file in the src folder.
-This should first be done in the [system check folder](/ExoCode/systemCheck) to make sure everything works before migrating it over to the main code.
 The sensor class will have all the functions that you need to use the class, below you can find an example to build from.
 This example is an outline of what would be in the header(.h) file.